 Brianda Hernandez joined the Talloires Network in October 2013 as the Spanish Language University liaison and then as the University Volunteers Program coordinator in May 2014, becoming Program Manager and Administrator for the Network as of July 2015.
 She holds a Master’s degree in Urban and Environmental Policy and Planning from Tufts University and a B.A. from California State University Northridge in Urban Studies and Planning.
 Prior to joining the Network, Brianda worked in the areas of advocacy, community based-urban design, and urban greening projects in Los Angeles, California.
 She was born in Mexico and is a firm believer in education and the power of diversity.

-Dr. Lorlene Hoyt is the Interim Executive Director of the Talloires Network and Associate Research Professor in the Department of Urban and Environmental Policy and Planning at Tufts University.
-From 2002-2011, Dr. Hoyt was an Assistant then Associate Professor of Urban Planning at the Massachusetts Institute of Technology (M.I.T.) where she founded MIT@Lawrence, an award-winning city-campus partnership with the City of Lawrence, Massachusetts.
+Dr. Lorlene Hoyt is the Executive Director of the Talloires Network, Research Professor in the Department of Urban and Environmental Policy and Planning, and faculty member of the Tisch College of Civic Life at Tufts University.
+From 2002-2011, she served as Assistant then Associate Professor of Urban Planning at the Massachusetts Institute of Technology (M.I.T.) where she founded MIT@Lawrence, an award-winning city-campus partnership with the City of Lawrence, Massachusetts.
 At Tufts University, she advises graduate theses and teaches graduate seminars.
-From 2012-2016, she coordinated a research and writing collaboration with university faculty, staff, students and community partners who are leading exemplary university civic engagement programs in seven countries.
-Their collective work entitled Regional Perspectives on Learning-by-Doing: Stories from Engaged Universities Around the World will be published by Michigan State University Press in 2017.
-For more information, see Dr. Hoyt’s online portfolio.
+More recently, she coordinated a research and writing collaboration with engaged scholars who are leading exemplary university civic engagement programs in seven countries on six continents.
+Their collective work entitled Regional Perspectives on Learning-by-Doing: Stories from Engaged Universities Around the World was published by Michigan State University Press in 2017.
+For more information, see Dr. Hoyt’s online portfolio

 Rob Hollister was Founding Dean of the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University.
-He is Professor in the Dept. of Urban and Environmental Policy and Planning.
-A pioneer in the engaged university movement, Professor Hollister led the creation and development of the Tisch College of Citizenship and Public Service, a uniquely comprehensive university-wide program to prepare students in all fields for lifetimes of active citizenship – to educate citizen engineers and citizen physicians, citizen humanists and citizen businesspeople.
-In 2005, he co-founded the Talloires Network.
-Also in 2005, in partnership with Campus Compact, he initiated The Research University Civic Engagement Network, an alliance that today number 40 major U.S. research universities.
-A specialist in citizen participation in public affairs and in the leadership and management of nonprofit organizations, Professor Hollister is co-author of The Engaged University: International Perspectives on Civic Engagement and Development Politics, and co-editor and contributing author of Governing, Leading and Managing Nonprofit Organizations; Cities of the Mind; Neighborhood Policy and Planning; and Neighborhood Health Centers.
+He is Professor in the Department of Urban and Environmental Policy and Planning.
+A pioneer in the engaged university movement, Professor Hollister led the creation and development of the Tisch College of Civic Life, a uniquely comprehensive university-wide program to prepare students in all fields for lifetimes of active citizenship.
+In 2005, h co-founded the Talloires Network.
+He is currently Senior Advisor to the University Social Responsibility Network.